google/security-research/kernelctf/rules.md

   * From $0 to $20.000 per technique, at our discretion.

+### 5. `io_uring` promotion

+For a limited time, io_uring will be re-enabled on our LTS and mitigation instances (io_uring is already enabled on COS).
+Between December 13, 2024 and February 26, 2025, you can submit io_uring exploits against the LTS instance to kernelCTF.
+We will accept a maximum of 5 kernelCTF submissions which contain io_uring exploits affecting the LTS instance.

+These submissions are not bound by the slot rules: multiple submissions can be sent for the same target (as long as they target separate vulnerabilities).

+In cases where multiple submissions are received for the same vulnerability, priority will be given to the submission with the earliest timestamp.
+Only the first valid submission will be eligible for the reward.

+The submissions can be 0-days or 1-days.

+#### Reward

+General reward rules apply to this promotion.

 ### Target instances

 You can connect to the targets with `socat - ssl:kernelctf.vrp.ctfcompetition.com:1337,cafile=server_cert.pem`